Crafter.ai - AI Agents Platform

 Finally, Forrester highlights how the combination of conversational AI and human-in-the-loop is emerging as a best practice: the most advanced companies adopt hybrid models, in which the VA manages the transactional part and the agents focus on the most complex or delicate cases.

-Main benefits for companies
+Main Benefits for Companies

 Customer care virtual assistants are a powerful ally in increasing productivity and ensuring business continuity.
 The automation of first-level requests allows companies to significantly reduce support costs, optimizing the time of account managers and post-sales teams, often engaged in strategic accounts and complex contracts.
 VAs offer continuous assistance even outside of office hours, ensuring a constant and timely presence, essential for business customers who operate in different time zones or with stringent SLAs.